MicrosoftDocs/architecture-center/docs/data-science-process/team-data-science-process-for-data-scientists.md

 This stage involves gathering and exploring data to understand its structure and relevance to the business problem.

-- **Data integration**: Azure ML integrates seamlessly with Azure Data Lake, Azure SQL Database, and other data services, facilitating easy data ingestion from various sources.
+- **Data integration**: Azure Machine Learning integrates seamlessly with Azure Data Lake, Azure SQL Database, and other data services, facilitating easy data ingestion from various sources.

-- **Data labeling**: Built-in data labeling tools help in annotating datasets, which is particularly useful for supervised learning models.
+- **Data labeling**: Built-in data labeling tools help in annotating datasets, which is useful for supervised learning models.

-- **Exploratory Data Analysis (EDA)**: Jupyter notebooks and integrated Python/R environments in Azure ML enable thorough EDA to understand data distributions, identify patterns, and detect anomalies.
+- **Exploratory Data Analysis (EDA)**: Jupyter notebooks and integrated Python/R environments in Azure Machine Learning enable thorough EDA to understand data distributions, identify patterns, and detect anomalies.

 #### Modeling

 In the modeling stage, data scientists build and train machine learning models to address business problems.

-- **Automated ML**: Azure ML's Automated ML capabilities can automatically select the best algorithms and tune hyperparameters, speeding up the model development process.
+- **Automated ML**: Azure Machine Learning Automated ML capabilities can automatically select the best algorithms and tune hyperparameters, speeding up the model development process.

 - **Custom modeling**: It supports custom model development using popular frameworks like TensorFlow, PyTorch, and Scikit-learn.

-- **Experimentation and versioning**: Azure ML enables running multiple experiments in parallel, tracking results, and versioning models, making it easier to compare and select the best model.
+- **Experimentation and versioning**: Azure Machine Learning enables running multiple experiments in parallel, tracking results, and versioning models, making it easier to compare and select the best model.

 - **Hyperparameter tuning**: Built-in support for automated hyperparameter tuning helps optimize model performance.